Liberal Democracy and the Unraveling of the Enlightenment Project

 Yet beyond a pervasive sense of panic, one invariably encounters the belief that whatever problem we face, it is, in the end, fixable.
 Yes, our republic is deeply fractured and Washington is profoundly dysfunctional.
 Yes, there is a vast depletion of social capital.
 Yes, our public discourse is debased.
 Yes, for all of its power, late-modern capitalism has failed to maintain a steadily rising living standard for average people, making them fearful and politically angry.
 And yes, the culture of democracy, which has long been the glue holding Americans together, has begun to dissolve.
 But if we eschew the ideologies of left and right and focus instead on pragmatic solutions to core problems, we can find a way forward.

-So, whether from the left, right, or center, the various analyses of contemporary political life unfailingly offer practical, sensible-sounding, step-by-step suggestions for fixing the problems: “If we just try harder, we can set things aright.”
+So, whether from the left, right, or centre, the various analyses of contemporary political life unfailingly offer practical, sensible-sounding, step-by-step suggestions for fixing the problems: “If we just try harder, we can set things aright.”
 Such pragmatic optimism is, of course, a widely acknowledged American trait.
 As the historian Arthur Mann observed forty years ago, the people of the United States have long had confidence that American know-how can always convert problems into opportunities.

 Nevertheless, while institutions tend to be stable and enduring, even as they evolve, no institution is permanent or indefinitely fixable.
 The question now is whether contemporary American democracy can even be fixed.
 What if the political problems we are rightly worried about are actually symptoms of a deeper problem for which there is no easy or obvious remedy?